Filtering¶

 Note

-The filter history only supports viewing the current user's filter and search conditions in the local browser.
+The filter history is only supported for viewing the current user's filter and search conditions in the local browser.

 Related Operation Instructions¶

-- Pin to filter: Click the pin to filter button on the right, which will pin the filter condition to the top;
+- Pin to filter: Click the pin to filter button on the right to pin the filter condition to the top;

-- Add to filter: Directly clicking the filter condition will add it to the Explorer for filtering, supporting multi-selection;
+- Add to filter: Clicking the filter condition directly adds it to the explorer for filtering, supporting multi-selection;

-- Apply filter history in different Explorers: For example, if you browse the filter history
+- Apply filter history across different explorers: For example, browsing the filter history

 -source:default